 Welcome to the country’s No 1 firm of director disqualification solicitors.
 We have been defending directors for twenty years on all types of disqualification claims.
 Our latest advice involves enquiries about the Coronavirus Bounce Back Loan Scheme and bounce back loan insolvency.

-Our specialist disqualification team is here to help – and we set out some information below which we think you will find useful.
+Our specialist disqualification team is here to help directors banned over covid loans.
+We set out information below which we think you will find useful.
 Whatever your issue – call our friendly team today.

 The Bounce Back Loan Scheme

 The Bounce Back Loan Scheme was introduced in March 2021 to help SMEs during the Covid pandemic.
 Businesses could borrow up to £50,000 with no fees or interest payable for the first 12 months.
 More than 1.5 million Bounce Back Loans totalling over £47 billion were given by the government.
 The government guaranteed 100% of the loan.
 The interest rate on the debt is 2.5% per year.